Sunday, September 28, 2025

-Joe Locandro, Executive Vice President and Global CIO at Rimini Street, has witnessed this transformation firsthand.
-With 25 years navigating enterprise software across airlines, utilities, and manufacturing, Locandro calls the shift revolutionary.
-“You can start flowing new processes and innovations without changing the core,” he explains.
+According to Locandro, Executive Vice President and Global CIO at Rimini Street, who brings 25 years of enterprise software experience across airlines, utilities, and manufacturing, this breakthrough lets companies innovate without expensive overhauls.

-Until recently, enterprises had no choice.
-Vendors made innovation synonymous with upgrades, creating artificial urgency through discontinued support threats.
 “Every three to five years you had to do this massive upgrade,” Locandro reveals.
 “That’s been a well-trodden path for CIOs for the last 10-15 years.”
+Agentic AI demolished this model entirely, turning legacy ERP systems into functional foundations for innovation.

 The paradigm shift centers on opportunity cost of capital.
 “Do I spend more money upgrading a system over three to five years?
 Or do I spend it on plants, equipment, and factories to upgrade output?”
 Locandro asks.

-Companies already trapped in vendor-mandated migrations face particularly stark choices.
-SAP’s clean core requirements for cloud deployment exemplify the challenge.
 “Companies that decided to migrate two years ago, before the ChatGPT-led AI boom, find it very, very difficult to unravel the customizations,” Locandro argues.

 Agentic AI transforms ERPs from simple systems of record into systems of action.
 Zhipu AI’s ComputerRL framework demonstrates this evolution, achieving 48.1% success rates on complex automation tasks – surpassing OpenAI’s models at 42.9%.